vcc-csc212/sp21-archive/_docs/2-about/staff.md

 ✔️ Dogs & Pets (show me your pets!)

 #### Hours Schedule {#sched}
-Prof. Chávez
+> More hours coming soon!

+Thursdays
+: 1:00pm-3:00pm ET

+Schedule a time:
-: Open availabilty before and after class on Tuesdays and Thursdays.
-Email me to set up a time.
+: Prof Chávez has open availabilty before and after class on Tuesdays and Thursdays.
+Email them to set up a time.

-TAs
-: Coming soon